juliasegal/ping/ping/README.md

 ### Class Ping

-Ping contains a function to get average network latency based on 5 pings
+Ping has a function that returns the average network latency based on 5 pings

 Create a Ping()